iwantmyname/blog/src/2009/08/website-hosting-alternatives-to-your-geocities-page.md

 ### Hosted Website Services For Your Own Domain

-We help you to configure [custom domains](https://iwantmyname.com/features/custom-domain-applications-and-dns "Custom Domains For Apps") for the following services from your iWantMyName account:
+We help you to configure [custom domains](https://iwantmyname.com/features/custom-domain-applications-and-dns "Custom Domains For Apps") for the following services from your iwantmyname account:

 **1. Build websites online**